trawick/emptyhammock-role-maintenance/README.md

 * Apply system maintenance (OS fixes)
 * Reboot the system, if required by system maintenance
-* Analyze versions of Python packages in a virtualenv
+* Analyze versions of Python packages in a virtualenv. optionally running pip-audit
 * Report when/if a backlog of system maintenance needs to be applied
 * Backup databases
 * Backup directory trees